jmbps33/JMBPRINTINGSERVICES.com/README.md

-# JMB Printing Services - Professional Printing Solutions
+# JMB Printing Services - HIGH QUALITY PRINTS

 This project is a web application for **JMB Printing Services**, providing a modern online presence with service listings, shopping cart, claim stubs, and checkout functionality.